-We have reviewed the accompanying financial statements of the Vermont Natural Resources Council, Inc., which comprise the statement of financial position as of June 30, 2016, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.
+We have reviewed the accompanying financial statements of the Vermont Natural Resources Council, Inc., which comprise the statement of financial position as of June 30, 2017, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.
-The prior year summarized comparative information has been derived from the Organization's 2015 financial statements which were audited by us and, in our report dated January 20, 2016, we expressed an unmodified opinion on those financials statements but we have not performed any audit procedures since that date.